Magic-ID/Developers/index.md

 layout: home
 title: Welcome
 ---
-Welcome to the Web Agent developer resources page.
+Welcome to the Web Agent Developer Resources site.

-Use the links above to navigate introductory material and examples.
-After reading the [Concepts]({{ "/blog/2024/11/27/Concepts.html" | relative_url }}) page, the best place to go is probably the [Hello World](#) app.
+Use the links to navigate a variety of introductory material and examples.
+After reading the [Concepts]({{ "/blog/2024/11/27/Concepts.html" | relative_url }}) page, the best place to go is probably the [Hello World](#) example app.

 You'll see newly added pages appear in the list below, so check back periodically to see if new stuff has been added which can help you in your own work.